 “The new Charity Accumulator similarly adds a new dimension to our community engagement, by inviting charities to see the Society as far more than a financial service provider.
 We have knowledge to share with them from running a successful business for more than 150 years.”

 The Charity Accumulator comes in two versions – a 90-day notice pays 1.20 per cent interest and an easy access version pays 0.75 per cent.
-Both are variable rate accounts with a minimum deposit and balance of £1,000 and a maximum deposit of £500,000.
+Both are variable rate accounts with a minimum deposit and balance of £1,000 and £500 respectively and a maximum deposit of £500,000.

 Recent months have also seen Hinckley & Rugby introduce charity champions at some of its branches.
 Sarah Boneham (Rugby and Nuneaton), Rita Hawkins (South Wigston and Lutterworth), and Jamie Clarke (Hinckley, Coalville and Broughton Astley) are leading their branches’ volunteering and other activities.